julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 In the [IDV Dashboard](https://www.unidata.ucar.edu/software/idv/docs/userguide/data/choosers/CatalogChooser.html), you should be able to enter the catalog XML URL: <http://unidata-server.cloudapp.net/thredds/catalog.xml>.

-### Acess RAMADDAA with the IDV<a id="orgheadline41"></a>
+### Access RAMADDAA with the IDV<a id="orgheadline41"></a>

-RAMADDA has good integration with the IDV and the two technolgies work well together.
+RAMADDA has good integration with the IDV and the two technologies work well together.
 You may wish to install the [RAMADDA IDV plugin](http://www.unidata.ucar.edu/software/idv/docs/workshop/savingstate/Ramadda.html) to publish IDV bundles to RAMADDA.
 RAMADDA also has access to the `/data/ldm` directory so you may want to set up [server-side view of this part of the file system](http://ramadda.org//repository/userguide/developer/filesystem.html).
-Finally,  you can enter this catlog URL in the IDV dashbaord to examine data holdings shared bundles, etc. on RAMADDA <http://unidata-server-2.cloudapp.net:8081/repository?output=thredds.catalog>.
+Finally,  you can enter this catalog URL in the IDV dashboard to examine data holdings shared bundles, etc. on RAMADDA <http://unidata-server.cloudapp.net:8081/repository?output=thredds.catalog>.